I bet you’ve heard the story that all anyone cares about these days is video. If you film it, they will come….

 Fortunately for you, it’s not going to break the bank and it will generate more income than your DIY efforts.
 So your big question is how are you going to spend all that time you’re going to save?

-KOR Digital offers rates that start at just £50 for a blog post or press release and £250 for a website and we promise we’ll never give you OK and we won’t stop until you LOVE YOUR COPY!
+KOR Digital offers rates that start at just £50 for a blog post or press release and £250 for all your website copy and we promise we’ll never give you OK and we won’t stop until you LOVE YOUR COPY!
 Want to find out more?
 Drop us an email on firstname.lastname@example.org or go old school and give us a call – the number is 07939 051222.